 - Standard Individual Tax: flat rate of 16%

-For reasons of multi language skills, companies such as Oracle, Google, Microsoft, Dell, Orange, Genpact, many major call-center companies have created major organizations in Romania.
-Manufacturing & Engineering companies such as Siemens, Bosch, Continental, Schaefler, Premium Aerotec, Autoliv, Stabilus, Pirelli, Preh, British American Tabacco, Ford, Lukoil, OMV, Renault, Valeo, Johnson Controls, Inergy, Michelin, Leoni, Yazaki & dozens more.
+For reasons of multi-language skills, companies such as Oracle, Google, Microsoft, Dell, Orange, Genpact, many major call-centre companies have created major organizations in Romania.
+Manufacturing & Engineering companies such as Siemens, Bosch, Continental, Schaeffler, Premium Aerotec, Autoliv, Stabilus, Pirelli, Preh, British American Tabacco, Ford, Lukoil, OMV, Renault, Valeo, Johnson Controls, Energy, Michelin, Leoni, Yazaki & dozens more.